lm Functionlm(formula,

 ## -------------------------------------------

-## *p < .05; **p < .01; ***p < .001
+## *p < .05; **p < .01; ***p < .001stargazer::stargazer(model,

 type = "html",

-model2 <- lm(WAGE ~ EDUC + EXPER + IQ + SCORES, data = wage_data)
+out = "model.html")model2 <- lm(WAGE ~ EDUC + EXPER + IQ + SCORES, data = wage_data)

-stargazer::stargazer(model, model2, type = "text", style = "asr")
+stargazer::stargazer(model, model2, type = "text", style = "asr")##

 ## -------------------------------------------------------------------